GeGe-K/triangle-tracker/README.md

 The program recognizes the sum of the lengths of any two sides of a triangle is less than or equal to the length of the third side.
 #### Input: 1,2,3
 #### Output: NOT a triangle.
-## Setup and Installation
+## Installation
 ### Installation Requirements
 Git
 ### Installation instruction
-Git clone
+Git clone the repo
 ### Technologies used
 HTML
 CSS